Dr. Cledicianne Dorvil, Psy.D., NCSP, ABSNP

 School psychologist, New Jersey school district

 Dr. Dorvil immigrated to America with her family when she was twelve years old.
 She completed her Bachelor’s degree in French and Psychology at Rutgers University, in New Brunswick, New Jersey, in 2004.
-Then, she moved to France and worked at Lycée Beau-Site, in Nice (2004-2005).
-Subsequently, she returned to America and completed her Master’s degree in Psychology at Fairley Dickenson University (2008).
+She completed her Master’s degree in Psychology at Fairleigh Dickenson University (2008).
 That same year, she started her doctoral degree in Psychology at Philadelphia College of Osteopathic Medicine (PCOM) and graduated in 2011.
 For her dissertation, “Stereotype Threat and Minority Students’ Academic Achievement,” Dr. Dorvil created a manual program to remediate the negative effects of stereotype threat in the educational setting.
 She completed her pre-doctoral clinical internship at Trenton Psychiatric Hospital (TPH) and Ewing Residential Treatment Center (ERTC).
-She received additional postdoctoral training experiences by providing comprehensive therapeutic services to children, adolescents, and adults displaying various psychopathologies (e.g., Autism, Learning Disorder, Anxiety, ADHD, Depression, Trauma, Conduct Disorder, and other childhood and developmental disorders).
+She received additional postdoctoral training experiences by providing comprehensive therapeutic services to children, adolescents, and adults displaying various psychopathologies.